What a wonderful there-and-back trail. A little of everything and a lot of fun!

 Starting from the trailhead off of County Road 20 (NE 6th Ave between Gainesville and Interlachen) you will enter narrow but well-maintained trail that takes you into the woods.
 There’s not much altitude gain, and the trail is even though winding.

 There’s a lot of sound from the highway, but that soon fades into the background but soon overcome by bird calls, croaking frogs and other sounds of nature.
 Palmettos have not overrun the area, and the quick moves from entirely shaded, wetland areas with ferns and frogs to more open areas will keep anyone interested in local flora and fauna quite busy.
-If you are an infrequent hiker, there are benches at about every third of a mile to stop and take a rest throughout the hike.
+If you go in the early morning, you may spot armadillos, possums, and deer.
+Plus, for infrequent hikers, you will find benches at about every third of a mile to stop and take a rest.

 The last leg of your short hike is a bit less even – not hilly, but some quick ups and downs as the trail leads you to yet another nice view.
 After a narrow boardwalk, you are greeted by an expansive marshland where the waters are quite alive!
 I spotted no alligators, but something big was moving in there.
-A bench welcomes you to stop and take in the view, and there’s a second observation deck though as date (July 2020) incomplete.
+A bench welcomes you to stop and take in the view.